dikortis/LetsTalkETC/Episodes/Episode_12.md

-have any other comments why don't we why don't we wind things down by and kind of moving more to the discussion towards athyrium classic so you guys are Syrian plastic fans like me you believe in their philosophy their vision so would you like to maybe say something about what you could offer if you're in
+have any other comments why don't we why don't we wind things down by and kind of moving more to the discussion towards ethereum classic so you guys are ethereum classic fans like me you believe in their philosophy their vision so would you like to maybe say something about what you could offer if you're in